knative/docs/community/samples/serving/helloworld-java-quarkus/README.md

 # We will use the docker daemon of the minikube
 eval $(minikube docker-env)

+# build the jar and libs
+./mvnw clean package

 # Build the container on your local machine
 docker build -t {username}/helloworld-java-quarkus .